floooh/floooh.github.io/_drafts/2024-08-12-zig-and-emulators.md

 }
 ```

-...is just a move from one register into another:
+...is just moving the register which holds the upper 64 bits into the return
+value register:
 ```
 getu8:
   mov rax, rsi